PCL MS 012 Steve Allen Collection

 |Title||PCL MS 012 Steve Allen Collection|

-Allen has published close to 500 essays, articles, and syndicated columns and given hundreds of speeches on a wide range of social issues; democratic rights, censorship, interracial justice, mental health, police corruption, prison reform, capital punishment, disarmament, morality and nuclear war, education, and mental health.
-His byline has appeared in hundreds of magazines and newspapers, including Esquire, Ladies Home Journal, Look, Variety, TV Guide, Playbill, Cue, The New York Times, Los Angeles Times, Washington Post, and the Detroit News.
-Steve Allen's honors for community service include those from the American Civil Liberties Union, Sane (National Committee for a Sane Nuclear Policy), the American Cancer Society, the National Association for Mental Health, and the Boy Scouts of America.
-Allen died on October 31st, 2000.
+Allen wrote hundreds of essays, articles, and syndicated columns and gave speeches on a wide range of social issues such as democratic rights, censorship, interracial justice, mental health, police corruption, prison reform, capital punishment, disarmament, morality and nuclear war, education, and mental health.
+His work appeared in hundreds of magazines and newspapers, including Esquire, Ladies Home Journal, Look, Variety, TV Guide, Playbill, Cue, The New York Times, Los Angeles Times, Washington Post, and the Detroit News.

 The following books have been integrated into the collections at the Browne Popular Culture Library.
 Call numbers for these books may be found in the BGSU Libraries Catalog or by clicking on a title below.